Categories

 I’m having a tough morning.

-This morning I discovered that the contacts are all gone.
-They did not actually stay in iCloud.
-I don’t know what happened.
 I rarely know, anymore.
 I just know this is typical and that there is nothing I can do to make things better.
 It used to not be this way.
 These things used to work and now they don’t.

-In all these cases, you can’t get help.
 The help desk is not trained for these kinds of complaints.
 They are trained to walk users through features they do not understand.
 They cannot take interaction design feedback.
 Least of are they equipped to take general UI design system feedback.

 If 911 operators were trained like software help desk agents, here is how a “my house is on fire” call would go.